 Bear in mind though that the Danish Agency of Family Law reserves the right to request further documentation from couples.

 Additional notes to prepare your documents properly for getting married in Denmark

 Sending documents as scans

 Make sure to use colour scans only.
-Ensure all edges and corners of all documents and pages are visible and all text clear and easy to read.
+Ensure all edges and corners of all documents and pages are visible and all text is clear and easy to read.
 The text must not be blurry and must be very clear.

 Translating foreign language documents

-Any documents that are not in English or German must be translated to English by a professional translator.
+Any documents that are not in English or German must be translated into English by a professional translator.
 All stamps and legalisations such as present on the document such as the Apostille and other legalisations should also be translated.

 Pro Tip: You can easily translate all documents through a certified interpreter such as lingoking.

 2.3) Choose a wedding date to marry your German partner in Denmark